minprog/cs50x/readability/index.md

 The Coleman-Liau index cares not only about the number of letters, but also the number of words in a sentence.
 For the purpose of this problem, we'll consider any sequence of characters separated by a space to be a word (so a hyphenated word like `"sister-in-law"` should be considered one word, not three).

-Modify `readability.c` so that, in addition to printing out the number of letters in the text, also prints out the number of words in the text.
+Modify `readability.c` so that, in addition to printing out the number of letters in the text, it also prints out the number of words in the text.

 You may assume that a sentence will not start or end with a space, and you may assume that a sentence will not have multiple spaces in a row, **notwithstanding Brian's walkthrough video, which was recorded before this specification was modified**.